ljw1004/csharpspec/csharp/expressions.md

 The ***inferred return type*** is determined as follows:

-*  If `F` is async and the body of `F` is either an expression classified as nothing ([Expression classifications](expressions.md#expression-classifications)), or a statement block where no return statements have expressions, the inferred return type is `System.Threading.Tasks.Task`
+*  If `F` is async and the body of `F` is either an expression classified as nothing ([Expression classifications](expressions.md#expression-classifications)), or a statement block where no return statements have expressions, the inferred return type is the pseudo-type `InferredTask`
-*  If `F` is async and has an inferred result type `T`, the inferred return type is `System.Threading.Tasks.Task<T>`.
+*  If `F` is async and has an inferred result type `T`, the inferred return type is the pseudo-type `InferredTask<T>`.
 *  If `F` is non-async and has an inferred result type `T`, the inferred return type is `T`.
 *  Otherwise a return type cannot be inferred for `F`.